miku/goenergy/README.md

-📝 Note [2025]: The above study had disclaimers, but also suffered a couple of flaws, as noted in [It’s Not Easy Being Green: On the Energy Efficiency of Programming Languages](https://arxiv.org/pdf/2410.05460): *Our analysis suggests that the choice of programming language implementation has no significant impact on energy consumption beyond execution time*
+📝 Note [2025]: The above study had disclaimers, but also suffered a couple of flaws, as noted in [It’s Not Easy Being Green: On the Energy Efficiency of Programming Languages](https://arxiv.org/pdf/2410.05460): "Our analysis suggests that the choice of programming language implementation has no significant impact on energy consumption beyond execution time."

 ----